notthetup/blog/_posts/2006-10-07-work-vs-school.md

 How many times have you heard,

 "_You never use what you learn in school in working life.
-School is just for the certificate_" ??
+School is just for the certificate_" ?

 [![](http://static.flickr.com/7/8916354_adb5e0bf5c_m.jpg)][0]

 I **disagree**, and especially during the past few weeks, I understood the importance of so many things we learnt in school.
 Of course most of these are realated to Software stuff, because I am working in it.
 But I am sure it can be used everywhere.

 **Data Abstraction.**
 One of the holy grails of Object Orientation.
 It was such a pain when we learned it in CS1102.
 But, well designed interfaces and components allowed developement of a very very user-friendly GUI over [my FYP][1] by someone who did not understand even a little bit of my mapping engin.
-As long as you have interfaces to implement, who care whats on the other side?? :p
+As long as you have interfaces to implement, who care whats on the other side? :p

 **Use Cases.**
 I absloutely hated this.
 I never formally learnt Software Engineering, and never wished I did.
 But last week, I realised that use cases are very very useful in large projects.
 All the projects we ever did were really small.
 With use cases, large (or small or even _useless_) teams can work in harmony!